gvanrossum/patma/proto_pep_notes.rst

 ---------------

-While inspecting some code-bases that may benefit the most from the proposed syntax, it was found that single arm matches would be used relatively often, mostly for various special-casing.
+While inspecting some code-bases that may benefit the most from the proposed syntax, it was found that single clause matches would be used relatively often, mostly for various special-casing.
 In other languages this is supported in the form of one-off matches.
 We propose to support such one-off matches too::